Personal Injury Solicitor Elaine Snell with personal injury news on accidents at sea

 The news today (17 May) led with a story involving the horror and tragedy of the negligent control of a speedboat resulting in the death of a father and his daughter, and a severe leg injury to the mother and minor injuries to other members of the family.

-Jet ski accidents and banana boat accidents can equally happen with the same horrific results.
+Jet ski, banana boat and other types of accidents at sea can equally happen with the same horrific results.
 Recently, four teenage children under 15 were taken to hospital after their jet ski sank off the Anglesey coast as a result of alleged negligence.
 The coastguard reported that only three of them were wearing lifejackets.
 It appears that a bung, which prevents water filling the jet-ski, had been left out, causing it to sink.

 In September 2010, a young girl aged 10 tragically died when she was hit by the propeller of a boat that had been towing an inflatable banana boat at the Prince’s Sporting Club in Bedfont, West London.
 She was attending a birthday party and was part of a group riding the inflatable on a lake at the site.